ToshioCP/Gobject-tutorial/gfm/sec9.md

 - A function `t_number_add` is overridden in TIntClass and TDoubleClass.
 It can't be overridden in TStrClass because TStr isn't a descendant of TNumber.
-- A function `t_comparable_cmp` is overridden in TIntClass, TDoubleClass and TStrClass.
+- A function `t_comparable_cmp` is overridden in TIntClass, TDoubleClass, TStrClass and TNumStrClass.

 ## TComparable interface